 Karen is having issues with Microsoft Office 365 with her new laptop.
 It's really complicated and hard to read.
 How can she get her money back?
-Leo says that you can always write a letter to the president of Microsoft, Satya Nadella, and demand help for accessibility.
+Leo says that she can always write a letter to the president of Microsoft, Satya Nadella, and demand help for accessibility.
 They have an office for that.
-You can also tell them you want a refund.
+She can also tell them she wants a refund.
 Be nice, but also reference that you talked to Leo Laporte on a national radio show.
 You can also use Microsoft Office for free, and change the font any way you want.
-Office.com.

 Moira has been running Office on the Mac, but when she tries to search her contacts, she gets results that are unreadable.
 Microsoft suggested she index the contacts database, which she did, but it didn't help.
 They made her create a new user on the Mac, and that did work.
 Leo says that indicates a bad profile.
 It's a good way to troubleshoot, actually.
 It could be a bad index, though.
 It could be other software impacting it, like a plugin or add-on.
 Leo says to get rid of the Microsoft support folder, then backup her contacts and data, and uninstall everything.

 Mark wants to know how he can fix Outlook so that he can use bold and underline.
 Leo says that Outlook has stripped out formatting in order to be more compatible with other services.
 Mark needs to turn on 'Rich Formatted Text.'
 He can find out how with this article on msoutlookware.com Another way is to use OneNote and link notes in Outlook 2013 with an add-on extension.
 That's probably the best way to do it.

 John is wondering whether he should buy Microsoft Office or subscribe to Office 365.
 Leo says he does the subscription to Office 365.
 The personal edition is $8 a month, and he'd get unlimited storage on OneDrive, which is worth it all by itself.
 OneDrive works on Macs and iPhones as well, so it's not even limited to Windows.